Table of contents

 i the Association’s liability under paragraphs a and b above shall not exceed what it would have been had the passage contract relieved the Member of liability to the maximum extent permitted by applicable law;

-ii the Association’s liability under paragraph d above shall be subject to the provisos to Rule 27.2; and
+ii the Association’s liability under paragraph c above shall be subject to the provisos to Rule 27.2; and

 iii the cover shall be subject to proviso iii to Rule 27.1; and

-iv for the purpose of paragraph (b) above a casualty shall be defined as an incident or condition on board involving either collision, stranding, explosion, fire or other cause rendering the Ship incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers.
+iv for the purpose of paragraph (b) above a casualty shall be defined as an incident or condition on board involving either collision, stranding, explosion, fire or any other cause affecting the physical condition of the Ship so as to render it incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers.

 2 Where liabilities to passengers include liabilities arising under a non-war certificate issued by the Association in compliance with either: